 Dominic started a common law pupillage at Goldsmith Chambers in October 2017.

-Dominic has acted pro bono for claimants alleging unfair and wrongful dismissal as an employment advocate with the Free Representation Unit, litigants in person as a paralegal with the Personal Support Unit in the Royal Courts of Justice and applicants whilst volunteering with the Hackney Community Law Centre.
+Dominic has acted pro bono for applicants as an employment advocate with the Free Representation Unit, litigants in person with the Personal Support Unit in the Royal Courts of Justice, and people in danger of losing their homes with the Hackney Community Law Centre.

-In his spare time, Dominic enjoys drumming in the band for Middle Temple’s ‘Revels’, touring National Trust and English Heritage castles on his motorcycle and extreme sports.
-This year, Dominic will paddle 125 miles in the Devizes to Westminster International Canoe Race and run the Welsh 1000 Metre Peaks Race (starting and finishing on Snowdon and taking in the five peaks of Snowdonia).
-Dominic is confirmed on the 2019 Berghaus Dragon’s Back Race (billed as the world’s toughest five-day mountain running race).
+In his spare time, Dominic enjoys drumming in the band for Middle Temple’s ‘Revels’, touring National Trust and English Heritage castles on his motorcycle, and extreme sports.
+This year, Dominic will run the Welsh 1000 Metre Peaks Race (starting and finishing on Snowdon and taking in the five peaks of Snowdonia).
+Dominic is confirmed on the 2019 Berghaus Dragon’s Back Race (billed as the toughest five-day mountain running race in the world).

-Follow Dominic on Twitter @LondonCommonLaw for Supreme Court and Court of Appeal case digests.
+Follow Dominic on Twitter @LondonCommonLaw for daily Supreme Court and Court of Appeal (Civil and Criminal Division) case digests.

 Follow Goldsmith Chambers